How depressive symptoms may present in autistic adults

 What depression may look like in autistic adults

 Depression in autistic adults can include common signs of depression, but these signs do not always look the way people expect.
-Across the three studies, the most consistent signs were low mood, loss of pleasure or connection, fatigue, trouble concentrating, feelings of worthlessness, and suicidal thoughts.
-The studies also found other important signs that may help with recognition.

 Signs and indicators that may be important